 When the war broke out he offered his services again, but was turned down, so in late 1940 he emigrated

 to Canada.
 He soon found work in a munitions factory near Toronto where he spent about a year in various laboratories perfecting

 tracer-bullet techniques.
 In due course he found himself a scientific adviser to the Canadian Government War Department.
 In

 1949, at the age of 71, he “retired” for the second and last time and he and his wife returned to England.

-In 1950 they retired to Verbier in the Swiss Alps and later they
+In 1950 he and his French-Swiss wife Lina Cécile retired to Verbier in the Swiss Alps and later they

 Major A R Low, RAF, MA, FRAeS died on 21st January 1969.